Stephen R Jones

 2003

-L: Weather Map by CSIRAC, C-L: Doug Richardson at PDP-8, C-R: Spiraling vectors by Richardson, R: mandala for Bush Video.
+L: Weather Map by CSIRAC, C-L: Doug Richardson at PDP-8, C-R: Spiralling vectors by Richardson, R: mandala for Bush Video.

 Constructed Memories at Stills Gallery, Sydney, May 28 – June 28, 2003 large scale digital photo collages constructed as scrolls and presented in a site specific manner.